 The SIMTA site is located in the Liverpool Local Government Area.
-It is 27 kilometres west of the Sydney CBD, 17 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.
+It is 27 kilometres west of the Sydney central business district (CBD), 16 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.

 The SIMTA site, approximately 83 hectares in area, is currently operating as a Defence storage and distribution centre.
 The SIMTA site is legally identified as Lot 1 in DP1048263 and zoned as General Industrial under Liverpool City Council LEP 2008.
-The parcels of land to the south and south west that would be utilised for the proposed rail link are referred to as the rail corridor.
-The proposed rail corridor covers approximately 75 hectares and adjoins the Main Southern Railway to the north.
-The rail line is approximately 3.5 kilometres in length, 20 metres in width (variable width) and includes two connections to the SSFL, one south and one north.
+The parcels of land to the south and south-west that would be utilised for the proposed rail corridor are referred to as the rail corridor.

+The proposed rail corridor covers approximately 65 hectares and adjoins the Main Southern Railway to the north.
+Existing land use includes vacant land, golf course, extractive industries, and a waste disposal depot.
+Native vegetation includes woodland, forest and wetland communities in varying condition.
+Georges River and Anzac Creek intersect the proposed rail corridor.